 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have purposely chosen to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services text area
+Unless you or your webmaster have specifically configured your site settings to discourage search engines from indexing your site, then your site will automatically notify the list of services entered into the Update Services box

-By default, when WordPress is installed, this section lists only one entry …
+By default, when WordPress is installed, only one service is available …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!